-The main purpose for writing The Chronological Guide to Bible Prophecy (available for preorder here) is to catalog prophecy as a biologist would catalog sea creatures, or flowers, or bugs—but in a way that is not overly academic and is fun to read, easy to understand, and practical to study.
+The main purpose for writing The Chronological Guide to Bible Prophecy (available here) is to catalog prophecy as a biologist would catalog sea creatures, or flowers, or bugs—but in a way that is not overly academic and is fun to read, easy to understand, and practical to study.

 I have written several books about Bible prophecy and eschatology, and I have always made an effort to cite reliable sources when I present statistics.
 But I was compelled to catalog the Bible’s prophecies on my own—partly so I could better understand the topic I love so much, but also so I could compare my findings with those of spiritual giants from the recent past.